adaliea/adaliea.github.io/making-website/buying-a-domain.md

 ### WHOIS privacy

-When you register a website, you're required to be contactable, and the traditional way registrars do this is by publishing your information to the WHOIS database where they can be looked up by everyone.
+When you register a website, you're required to be contactable, and the traditional way registrars do this is by publishing your information to the WHOIS database where your information can be looked up by anyone.

 Cloudflare automatically includes [WHOIS privacy protection](https://en.wikipedia.org/wiki/Domain_privacy) (where applicable) at no additional cost, shielding your details from prying eyes and reducing the risk of spam or unwanted contact.